bauchdj/file-browser-web-app/notes.md

 - [Convert API](https://www.convertapi.com/)

 ## To do's:
+- Fix clear btn
+  - Add item, change dir, then go back.
+Clear does not change UI.
+There appears to be many bugs actually.
+It didn't clear items in sub dir either :(
 - Add clear selected button to the drop down menu of options.
 - Change look of "Sort by" and "Options" buttons
 - Recheck alignment of all file action / path buttons for consistency, Make it look good :)